 The Company has a working capital loan with Banco Votorantim ("Votorantim") in the amount of \$1.6 million (R\$5.0 million).
 This loan, denominated in BRL, has an interest rate of DI + 4.50% p.a. and was scheduled to mature on April 20, 2015.
-During the quarter, the Company was not able to settle this loan; however, the Company continues to negotiate a potential maturity extension with the lender.
+Subsequent to quarter end, the Company was not able to settle this loan; however, the Company continues to negotiate a potential maturity extension with the lender.